roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is a senior data scientist in Boulder, Colorado.
+Rory Hartong-Redden is a data scientist and machine learning engineer in Boulder, Colorado.
 He's worked with all kinds of data leveraging his background in physics and engineering.
-More importantly, he gets stuff done by building and deploying machine learning models.

 # Resume
 [Resume](https://github.com/roryhr/resume/raw/master/rhartong_redden_resume.pdf)

 [CV](https://github.com/roryhr/resume/raw/master/rhartong_redden_cv.pdf)

-Check out the [repo](https://github.com/roryhr/resume) if you'd like to see LaTeX.
+Check out the [GitHub repo](https://github.com/roryhr/resume) if you'd like to see LaTeX (a holdover from my time in academia).

 # Long Bio